 - What’s their highest level of education?

-Instead, we rely on a few industry standards.
+To make things simple, we rely on a few industry standards.

-You’ll want to schedule your posts based on where the majority of your audience is, and if you cater to a global audience Google Analytics can help you with that.
+You’ll want to schedule your posts based on where the majority of your audience is, and if you cater to a global audience, Google Analytics can help you with that.

 Given the available information, we can make a few assumptions.
 Mainly, afternoons are ideal, and Tuesdays don’t produce the same results that other days do.

-Ultimately, these results should serve as general guidelines and a starting off point for businesses new to Facebook; but to get the most accurate read you’ll need to conduct a little research of your own.
+Ultimately, these results should serve as general guidelines and a starting off point for businesses new to Facebook.
+But to get the most accurate read you’ll need to conduct a little research of your own.

 As always, analytics are your friend when it comes to account optimization.

 Once you’ve begun posting consistently, you’ll be able to draw from your own analytics to determine when your audience is most active and engaged.